zinh/zinh.github.io/_posts/2019-08-16-event-driven-with-ruby-fiber.markdown

 ~~~

 By spawning a new thread for each function, we let the OS(or in our case, ruby VM) decides when and how to execute foo and bar simultaneously.
-This model is known as Preemptive Multitasking.
+This model is known as *Preemptive Multitasking*.

-There is another model called Cooperative Multitasking(or non-preemptive multitasking).
-Its idea is that OS/VM will not schedule our function for us, it's our responsibilty to start, stop our function in order to achieve concurrency.
+There is another model called *Cooperative Multitasking*(or *non-preemptive multitasking*).
+Its idea is that OS/VM will not schedule our function for us, it's our responsibilty to start, stop and resume our function in order to achieve concurrency.
 And Ruby's Fiber provides us some primitives to let us schedule tasks by ourself.

 Let's have some example.